 Credit Ratings.
-Our credit ratings at December 31, 2012 were as follows:
+Our credit ratings at December 31, 2013 were as follows:

-Me oody's Standard & Poor's Standard & Poor's Fitch A.M.
-Best Ratings Outlook Ratings Outlook Ratings Outlook Ratings Outlook Senior unsecured debt A3 Negative А Stable A- Stable bbb+ Stable Commercial paper P-2 n/a A-1 n/a F1 n/a AMB-2 n/a
+Mod Moody's Standar d & Poor's Fitch A.M.
+Best Ratings Outlook Ratings Outlook Ratings Outlook Ratings Outlook Senior unsecured debt A3 Stable A Positive A- Stable bbb+ Stable Commercial paper P-2 n/a A-1 n/a F1 n/a AMB-2 n/a